grootan/keycloak-oidc-angular/README.md

 ## Setting up OIDC configuration

-1. Go to `app` folder inside `src` there you can able to see the configuration details
+1. To add your keycloak configuration details, Goto `/src/app`
-    * In "login" folder locate `login.component.ts` file to updated your configuration
+    * In "login" folder locate `login.component.ts` and update keycloak configuration
-    * In "auth" folder locate `auth.component.ts` file to updated your configuration
+    * In "auth" folder locate `auth.component.ts` and update keycloak configuration (same as login.component.ts)

 ### Update your configuration as below mentioned and replace the placeholders